Tatham Art Gallery

 This display, selected from the Gallery’s permanent collection, features landscape paintings by South African artists.
 For concert goers they have become a serene background to the world-class music performed in this room.
 While listening, the audience could focus on a painting and ponder on the meaning of land from different perspectives.
 One could ask: Who painted this landscape?
 How has the scene changed over the years?
 What impact did the changes have on people’s lives?

-The Diamond Bozas painting of the sugarcane lands of Zululand (above) is a rich source for such exploration.
+The Diamond Bozas painting of the sugarcane lands of Zululand (below) is a rich source for such exploration.

 This English landscape forms part of this exhibition for a special reason.
 It was painted by well known South African artist Bertha King Everard.
 Bertha and her sister Edith King were both born in South Africa but lived and studied art in England before their return to South Africa early in the 20th Century.

 Landscapes by South African artists can stir up different associations with the land for different viewers, such as elements of memory and place.

 In his landscape, Mist at kwaMenyezwayo (above) , Mduduzi Xakaza depicts the richness of the mountains and hills of his birth place in Maphumulo, KwaZulu-Natal.

 This was also the home of artist Vuminkosi Zulu.

 When the piece was painted, Xakaza was meditating deeply about the late Vuminkosi Zulu's work, whose life was often affected by bloody skirmishes between two communities within the amaBomvu Tribal Authority of kwaMenyezwayo.
 At some point, in the late 1980s, Zulu had to flee his home due to such conflicts.